chromelyapps/Chromely/Demos/cefglue_demo_binaries/README.md

 ### To Run The App
+This folder contains binaries required to run a CefGlue demo app.

 To download the cef binaries, on **cmd** line run in same folder as binaries:

 - chromelycef.exe download v66 --cpu=x64 --cef-binary-version="3.3359.1772.gd1df190"